-Therefore, by maximizing the efficiency of global logistics, we will create the platform needed to enhance digital commerce, digital finance and digital insurance providing the tools and the road map to create tens of millions of jobs, hundreds of billions of dollars of new trade, and hundreds of billions of dollars in reduced trade cost.
+By maximizing the efficiency of global logistics, we will create the platform needed to enhance commerce, finance and insurance, providing the tools and the roadmap to create tens of millions of jobs, hundreds of billions of dollars of new trade and hundreds of billions of dollars in reduced trade costs.
 This is what the world expects from the real engine of the global economy.

-The Digital Economy does exist but it is fragmented and thus fails to achieve its enormous potential.
-Now, in the wake of current global economic challenges, we must merge and empower the four industries to unleash their full potential and thereby promote tangible, sustained global economic growth.
+The Digital Economy does exist, but it is fragmented and fails to achieve its enormous potential.
+In a time of global economic challenges, we must merge and empower the four industries to unleash their full potential and promote tangible, sustained global economic growth.

 Therefore, a major mindset adjustment is required with regards to how the Digital Economy is defined, including its governance, ownership, deployment and business model, since it impacts the lives of 7 billion people around the world.